cunnie/writings/ice_queen.md

 The wizard started absentmindedly fumbling in his pockets for the right materials while his mouth was already starting to form the words necessary to travel to the Ice Queen&rsquo;s domain.
 The air became heavy, full of half-seen shapes.
 A quiet groaning could be heard in the room.

-The room changed into a ship, though it was hard to pinpoint the exact moment of transition--it seemed that the room became more and more shiplike, and less and less roomlike.
+The room changed into a ship, though it was hard to pinpoint the exact moment of transition&mdash;it seemed that the room became more and more shiplike, and less and less roomlike.
 The wizard continued muttering.

-A wizard&rsquo;s ship does not sail on water but instead sails on air--a convenience much appreciated by magicians.
-A smile actually cut across the Wizard&rsquo;s face--he was going to witness firsthand the destruction--the remains of the destruction--of his enemy the Ice Queen.
+A wizard&rsquo;s ship does not sail on water but instead sails on air&mdash;a convenience much appreciated by magicians.
+A smile actually cut across the Wizard&rsquo;s face&mdash;he was going to witness firsthand the destruction&mdash;the remains of the destruction&mdash;of his enemy the Ice Queen.
 The destruction of his sworn enemy had two purposes.
 The first, more obvious one, was the downfall of his enemy.
 The second purpose was to cement his reputation as one of the greatest, if not the greatest, wizards of all time.
 A smile played upon his lips.

 The ride went smoothly, the wizard continued to utter the chants necessary to keep the boat on course and at a reasonable clip.
 Then he turned to the youngest student, &ldquo;Manage the boat for a while; I will rest.&rdquo;